bmwcarit/Emma/doc/readme-emma.md

 Creating a configuration is done by writing several JSON files (if you are not familiar with JSON, please visit [https://www.json.org](https://www.json.org)).
 This chapter will go trough the topic by formally defining the format, rules and the functionality of the configuration files.
 There are practical example projects available in the **`doc`** folder.
-These projects will lead you step by step trough the process of creating a configuration and they also contain map files that can be analyzed.
+These projects will lead you step by step trough the process of creating a configuration and they also contain map files that can be analysed.

 Currently the following example projects are available: